CleasbyCode/pdvps/README.md

 This program is really just an amateurish experiment of mine in testing if I could make some use of PowerShell code embedded within a PNG image.

-For more information on the embedded scripts within the default PNG image, see **scripts_info.txt** file supplied with this repo.
+For more information on the embedded scripts within the default PNG image, see the ***scripts_info.txt*** file supplied with this repo.

 For information about image settings and arbitary data preservation for Twitter, visit [***pdvzip***](https://github.com/CleasbyCode/pdvzip#png-image-requirements-for-arbitrary-data-preservation).